A Study of Ramucirumab (LY3009806) Versus Placebo in Participants With Hepatocellular Carcinoma and Elevated Baseline Alpha-Fetoprotein

 - Sorafenib was the only systemic therapy for HCC and was discontinued for disease progression or intolerance (Main Global and ME2 Cohorts only).

-- The participant received one prior systemic therapy regimen, excluding prior sorafenib, for the treatment of HCC (OLE Cohort only).
+- The participant received ≤2 prior systemic therapy regimen, excluding prior sorafenib or chemotherapy, for the treatment of HCC (OLE Cohort only).

 - ≥1 measurable lesion per Response Evaluation Criteria In Solid Tumors (RECIST) Version 1.1 that has not been previously treated with locoregional therapy.
 A participant with a lesion(s) that has previously been treated with locoregional therapy is also eligible, if the lesion has documented progression after locoregional treatment and is measureable.